vlad-watcher/telegram_news_digest/README.md

 Telegram News Digest is an AI agent that periodically gathers the most recent posts from a list of Telegram channels, summarizes them, and sends you a single private message containing the key information.

 ## Features
-- Fetches the latest 20 posts from each configured channel
+- Fetches the latest posts from each configured channel (default 10, configurable via `CHANNEL_FETCH_LIMIT`)
 - Summarizes posts into one concise digest
 - Sends the digest to a target Telegram user via bot DM
 - Easily configurable list of channels and schedule